seblj/nvim-formatter/README.md

 - `Format`: Formats everything in the buffer including injections
 - `FormatInjections`: Formats only treesitter injected languages
 - `FormatBasic`: Format buffer excluding treesitter injections

+The following are the same as the above, except that these are supposed to be used with an autocmd on BufWritePost with async.
+These sets the `ExitPre` autocmd to not quit before it finishes formatting

+- `FormatWrite`: Formats everything in the buffer including injections
+- `FormatInjectionsWrite`: Formats only treesitter injected languages
+- `FormatBasicWrite`: Format buffer excluding treesitter injections